nileshhshinde29/Mission-April-2024/.Questions/backend/Javascript.md

 9.Difference between get and post.
 8.what is process?
 9.what are threads / worker threads?
+10.Caching in node js
+11 Authentication and authorization difference
+12 Lookups
+13 How Mongodb creates ObjectID
+14 shallow and deep copy
+15 private routes

 Event loop and concurrency in nodejs